© 2022 Avadar, All Rights Reserved

 Do you wish you could commute to work on a bike, but don’t want to change from workout clothes to business casual the moment you arrive?
 Are you aching to get active and tackle steep hills but aren’t sure if your knees can handle the task?
 Do you want to find a more eco-friendly option for last-mile travel, but don’t have consistent access to e-scooters and e-bikes in your town?

-Imagine cruising on a bike, powered by a motor, to work every morning without breaking a sweat, or zipping up hills without wearing yourself out for the ride back home, or having a fun and practical transportation alternative to reduce your carbon footprint.
-Electric bikes (e-bikes) make it possible for anyone in just about any shape, and in just about every location, to enjoy the benefits of biking every day.
+Imagine cruising on a bike, powered by a motor, to work every morning without breaking a sweat, zipping up hills without wearing yourself out for the ride back home, or having fun and practical transportation alternative to reduce your carbon footprint.
+Electric bikes (e-bikes) make it possible for anyone in just about any shape, and just about every location, to enjoy the benefits of biking every day.
 The best part is that you’ll still get exercise, and you’ll have a blast!
 If you’ve heard of e-bikes, and are considering purchasing one for yourself, you probably have a ton of questions.
 You’ve come to the right place.
-In this guide, we’ll cover everything you need to know before shopping for an electric bike so that you can buy with confidence.
+In this guide, we’ll cover everything you need to know before shopping for an electric bike so that you can buy it with confidence.
 We’ll answer questions such as:

 Buying an electric bike is a big decision and an investment in your health and quality of life.
 Whether you’re a mountain biking expert or a beginner biker looking to commute or simply cruise some scenic trails, there’s an e-bike for you.
 Biking e-style can help you reach health goals, enjoy the recreational aspect of biking, and rely less heavily on cars if you choose.
 Ready to join millions in a biking revolution?
 We’re here to help you get started.
 Read this electric bike buyer’s guide or contact us at Avadar Bikes, and we’ll be thrilled to answer your questions and provide tips.